palantir/conjure-java-runtime/readme.md

 Flow control in Conjure is a collaborative effort between servers and clients.

-Clients estimate the server's queue size using response delay and proactively throttle outgoing requests to minimize bottleneck queueing.
-Servers may also advertise an overloaded state using 429/503 responses, which clients interpret with more drastic throttling.
-This results in a mechanism similar to TCP/IP flow-control and minimizes both client and server-side errors.

-1. Client throttling is implemented using the TCP Vegas algorithm from Netflix's [concurrency-limits](https://github.com/Netflix/concurrency-limits/) library, which uses 200 -> 399 responses for determining new limits.
-1. Explicit 429/503 responses will result in a reduction in concurrency, and will be retried a fixed number of times, scheduled with an exponential backoff algorithm.
+Servers advertise an overloaded state using 429/503 responses, which clients interpret by throttling the number of in-flight requests they will send (currently according to an additive increase, multiplicative decrease based algorithm).
+Requests are retried a fixed number of times, scheduled with an exponential backoff algorithm.

-All other responses codes are not factored into timings.
 Concurrency permits are only released when the response body is closed, so large streaming responses are correctly tracked.

 conjure-java-runtime servers can use the `QosException` class to advertise the following conditions: